frconor-ebook/meditations/_posts/2025-06-25-contemplative-it-is-good-that-we-are-here.md

 "There is nothing littler, meeker, or more silent than Christ present in the Host.
 This little piece of bread embodies the humility and perfect silence of God, his tenderness, and his love for us.

-"If we want to grow and to be filled with the love of God, it\'s necessary to plant our life firmly on three great realities: the Cross, the Host, and the Virgin.
+"If we want to grow and to be filled with the love of God, it's necessary to plant our life firmly on three great realities: the Cross, the Host, and the Virgin.
 These are three mysteries that God gave to the world to structure, make fruitful, and sanctify our interior life and to lead us to Jesus.
-These three mysteries are meant to be contemplated in silence" (R. Sarah, Point 57).
+These three mysteries are \[meant to be\] contemplated in silence" (R. Sarah, Point 57).

 Interior peace comes from the presence of God, and it grows as we become more contemplative.